-In “Was My Study Abroad Experience ‘Authentic’ Enough?,” Claire Haug, a pupil at Smith College, writes about her semester studying in Amsterdam and the strain she felt to have some type of “proper Dutch revel in.”
+In “Was My Study Abroad Experience ‘Authentic’ Enough?”
+Claire Haug, a pupil at Smith College, writes about her semester studying in Amsterdam and the strain she felt to have some “proper Dutch revel in.”
 Her publish starts:

-On any given morning, I’m on my motorbike: zipping round tight corners and down cobblestone alleyways, dodging travelers whilst concurrently seeking to no longer fall into canals on my way to school in Amsterdam’s town middle.
-Like any excellent Amsterdammer, I’m a pro at swerving and dodging, racing a tram and cursing out the pedicabs that absorb the whole bike lane.
+On any given morning, I’m on my motorbike: zipping around tight corners and down cobblestone alleyways, dodging travelers whilst concurrently seeking to no longer fall into canals on my way to school in Amsterdam’s town middle.
+Like any excellent Amsterdammer, I’m a pro at swerving and dodging, racing a tram, and cursing out the pedicabs that absorb the whole bike lane.
 I like to suppose that I in shape into the cityscape — that at a look, I ought to pass for a nearby, as opposed to a student studying abroad.
-I can ride with no palms, in spite of everything.
+I can ride with no palms, despite everything.

-This has come up again and again again throughout the route of my semester right here.
-When friends or spouse and children question me how I’m doing, they regularly want to recognise: Am I having an actual Dutch experience?
-But to be honest, I don’t realize what it approach to authentically experience a rustic or tradition.
+This has come up again and again throughout the route of my semester right here.
+When friends or spouses and children question me how I’m doing, they regularly want to recognize: Do I have an actual Dutch experience?
+But to be honest, I don’t realize what it approaches to experience a rustic or tradition authentically.
 At what factor do you prevent being a visitor and start experiencing matters authentically?

 Students, read the whole article, then inform us:

 — How do you suspect reading overseas is probably extraordinary from visiting in that same area?
-Do you observed there may be similar pressure to live as the local community do while you are handiest traveling to an area for a brief time?
+Do you observe there may be similar pressure to live as the local community does while you are handiest traveling to an area for a brief time?

 — If you have already studied abroad, did you want to feel like you had virtually lived in that region, rather than feeling like a visitor?
 Do you feel that you performed this?

-— What would possibly represent an real experience for someone who had been to go to your fatherland?
+— What would possibly represent a real experience for someone who had been to go to your fatherland?
 What would be the “touristy” activities?
 Are any of those studies nevertheless worthwhile?

-— Why do you observed being a traveler often gets a terrible rap?
-And why is having an genuine revel in so valued?
+— Why do you observe being a traveler often gets a terrible rap?
+And why is having a genuine revel in so valued?